Yankees vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Marcus Semien and the Texas Rangers will see Jhony Brito on the mound for the New York Yankees on Saturday at 7:05 PM ET.
+Martin Perez will take the mound for the Texas Rangers aiming to slow down Gleyber Torres and the New York Yankees on Sunday at 2:35 PM ET.

-The Yankees have been listed as +115 moneyline underdogs for this matchup with the favorite Rangers (-140).
-The total is 8.5 runs for this contest (with -115 odds to hit the over and -105 odds to go under).
+Oddsmakers list the Yankees as -120 favorites on the moneyline, while giving the underdog Rangers +100 moneyline odds.
+An 8-run total has been listed in the game.

 Yankees vs. Rangers Odds & Info